For companies and organizations of any type that require practical tools to manage their environmental responsibilities, there’s the ISO 14000 family.

-Using ISO 14001:2015 can provide assurance to company management and employees as well as external stakeholders that environmental impact is being measured and improved.
+Designed for any type of organization, regardless of its activity or sector, it can provide assurance to company management and employees as well as external stakeholders that environmental impact is being measured and improved.

 There are more than 300,000 certifications to ISO 14001 in 171 countries around the world.
-Learn more about the ISO Survey of Certifications.
+Learn more about the ISO Survey of certifications.

 We've also created a short document where you can find out more, not only on certification, but a wide range of benefits of ISO 14001.